DOME-Marketplace/trust-framework/README.md

 <img width="1898" height="896" alt="image" src="https://github.com/user-attachments/assets/b9ec12ca-2e0b-448c-84d9-fd6d81b0ed4b" />

-Once you are in this page, open the Devtools > Network and reload the page.
+Once you are in the Details page, open the Devtools > Network and reload the page.
 Then select the "credential-decoded" request and open the "Response" tab, where you will be able to see the procedure object.

 <img width="952" height="410" alt="image" src="https://github.com/user-attachments/assets/ee353c8c-33e9-4263-8257-8008c3874b0e" />

 This object contains the "credential" key, which contains the "id" key.
 This is the key you have to add to the Revoked credentials list.

 <img width="950" height="136" alt="image" src="https://github.com/user-attachments/assets/f0c96945-0432-4d03-a78f-ae7ee810ab7d" />